 1. General.
 Subject to compliance with Applicable Laws, Tenant shall be entitled to the following Building-standard signage ("Permitted Signage"): (i) a listing of Tenant's name in the Building's main lobby directory, (ii) suite identification signage on or adjacent to the entrance to the Premises, (iii) directional signage on the Building's third (3") floor elevator lobby area, and (iv) the Exterior Sign, as defined in Section 17.2 below.
 Except as provided in Section 17.2 below, Tenant shall have no right to maintain any other signs or graphics in any other location in, on or about the Premises or the Building and shall not display or erect any other signs, displays or other advertising materials that are visible from the exterior of the Building or outside of the Premises.
 Permitted Signage (other than the Exterior Sign) shall be installed, maintained by Landlord (and removed by Landlord upon the expiration or sooner termination of this Lease), at Tenant's sole cost and expense, and shall be subject to any Restrictions and conform to the sign criteria established by Landlord from time to time for such signage.
-All sums incurred by Landlord within thirty (30) days following written demand therefor.
+All sums incurred by Landlord in connection with the installation, maintenance and removal of Tenant's Permitted Signage shall be due and payable by Tenant to Landlord within thirty (30) days following written demand therefor.
 Tenant grants to Landlord a non-exclusive and royalty-free license and limited right to use Tenant's Trade Name(s), trademark(s), logo(s) and design(s), whether registered or unregistered (the "Licensed Marks") in marketing materials or other promotional materials relating to the Building or Property in all media, including, without limitation, the use, reproduction and distribution of photographs and video of the outside of the Premises or Building and Tenant's signage and the use of Licensed Marks in any tenant list.